 Yet no matter how rich the picture he created, the Mets righthander knew that full understanding could come only through firsthand observation.

 For Hefner, that much-needed context did not come until Tuesday.
 For the first time since a massive tornado leveled swaths of Moore, Okla., in May, Hefner visited the place he called home for much of his childhood.

-"I've seen the pictures and the stuff online, what was written about it," Hefner told Newsday this week.
+"I've seen the pictures and the stuff online, what was written about it," Hefner told Newsday.
 "But you can't really get a sense of the magnitude of it unless you actually go down there."

-In 39 excruciating minutes, the disaster caused damages estimated in excess of $2 billion.
+In 39 excruciating minutes, the disaster caused damage estimated in excess of $2 billion.